 Human rights

-In an increasingly interconnected world, companies are facing heightened scrutiny over their operations, formally from regulators and informally from their stakeholders.
+In an increasingly interconnected world, companies are facing heightened scrutiny over their sustainability performance, formally from regulators and informally from their stakeholders.
 One critical aspect of that is the upholding of human rights throughout the value chain.
-Companies are now increasingly expected to recognize that the respect for human rights is not just a moral obligation but a strategic imperative that can foster long-term success and resilience for their business.
+Respect for human rights is not just a moral obligation.
+It has recently become a regulatory obligation in many EU and non-EU countries and will be a strategic imperative that can foster long-term success and resilience.

 Human rights

-Five reasons for being proactive with human rights risks
+Four reasons for being proactive in addressing negative human rights impacts

 Regulations and standards

 Legislation related to human rights and the social impact of companies is growing.
-Regulations such as the CSRD contain various standards (ESRSs) with regard to the social domain that companies must (gradually) comply with.
-These standards require disclosures on the impact on own employees, employees in the supply chain, communities and consumers or end users.
-The EU taxonomy includes the obligation for organisations to conduct human rights due diligence in order to claim taxonomy alignment.
+Regulations such as the CSRD contain various disclosure standards (ESRSs) with requirements grounded in human rights law and practice.
+These standards ask companies to be clear on their impact on their own employees, workers in the value chain, communities and consumers and end users.
+The EU taxonomy includes the obligation for organisations to conduct human rights due diligence in line with the OECD Guidelines for Multinational Enterprises and the United Nations Guiding Principles on Business & Human Rights to claim taxonomy alignment.

 Transparency in supply chains